 For the meringue base:

-1 cup granulated sugar
+- 1 cup

-1 teaspoon vanilla extract
+- 1 teaspoon

-1 teaspoon white vinegar
+- 1 teaspoon

 For the topping:

-1 cup heavy cream
+- 1 cup

-1/2 teaspoon vanilla extract
+- 1/2 teaspoon

-1 tablespoon sugar
+- 1 tablespoon

-2 cups diced fresh fruit
+diced fresh fruit

-5. Finish the Pavlova: Just before you're ready to serve, make the whipped cream.
-Combine the cream, vanilla, and sugar in a mixing bowl and whisk until stiff peaks are formed.
-Spread the whipped cream over the pavlova, leaving a little bit of an edge.
-Top with fruit and serve within an hour or two.
+Assemble the pavlova: Just before you're ready to serve, make the whipped cream: Place the cream, vanilla, and sugar in a bowl and whisk until stiff peaks are formed.
+(Alternatively, you can whip the cream in a stand mixer or with an electric hand mixer.)
+Place the meringue(s) on a serving plate, dollop the whipped cream on the meringue, and spread the whipped cream evenly over the meringue, leaving a little bit of an edge.
+Top with the fruit and serve within 1 to 2 hours.
 (Do not refrigerate; the meringue will quickly soften.)

-• Make It and Bake It: Bake the meringues as soon as you're finished whipping the egg whites.
+Make it and bake it: Bake the meringues as soon as you're finished whipping the egg whites.
 If you let the egg whites stand for too long, they start to collapse and make a meringue that's less wonderfully airy.